ATstudioM/math_uno/README.md

 Used under open source development, full credits go to him.

-To play open the PY_UNO.py and run it.
+To play open the PY_UNO.py file and run it.